armandcismaru/Fitness-app/README.md

 ## Vieweing instructions

-The compiled and Windows executable version is contained in the folder.
+The compiled and Windows executable version is contained in the Calories Calculator folder.

 The source code is located in the folder.